wp-plugins/vacancy-personal-edition/readme.txt

 == Upgrade Notice ==

+= 1.2.4 =
+* Feature ADD!
+A new reservation status has been added to block off time.
+To use this, create a reservation on the admin backend and choose "Blocked" for the status.
+* Added hook for new Vacancy PRO tabbed display view

 = 1.2.3 =
 * Feature ADD!
 The reservation intervals can now be reflected on your calendar